Already Off Track for your New Year’s Resolution? Find out how to do better

-Found this statistics – almost all Americans make a new year’s resolution.
+Found these statistics – almost all Americans make a new year’s resolution.
 The bad news is that half of them break their new year’s resolution by January 2 and more than 90% of those resolutions are forgotten by April 1.

-So if you are having hard time keeping your resolution you are in the majority group.
+So if you are having a hard time keeping your resolution you are in the majority group.
 If you want it otherwise here is some food for thought.

 - What is that I want to achieve by getting to this goal?
 (Setting the Intention)

 - When I achieve this (Intention) what will be different for me?

 - How will it be if I don’t achieve the desired Intention?

 - What are some possible ways to achieve this Intention?
 (Hint: There is always more than one solution!)

 - Which ones are closer to my natural ways?
 Pick one or two.

 - What would be a baby step to get started?
 Example: I will take a 15 min walk during lunchtime tomorrow.